hamzameer8051-hub/letstest/README.md

 The project uses `aws-config.json` for development environment configuration.
 This file is auto-generated when you run the initialization hook (see Quick Start above).

 **Don't have `aws-config.json`?**
-- Run the "Backup New Files" hook from Kiro panel
+- Run the "Backup New Files" hook from Kiro panel (Execute Backup.hook)
 - It creates the configuration automatically

 ## 🛠️ Features